Category: ASA Men’s Major Fast Pitch

 Runner Up – Ferguson State Auditor, Columbus, Ohio

-Norb Walken was 6-0, had 5 shutouts, 2 no hitters, 99 Ks, 52 IP, including a 5-1, 14 K in final.
+Norb Walken was 6-0, had 5 shutouts, 2 no hitters, 99 K, 52 IP, including a 5-1, 14 K in final.
 One of the more amazing things is that in 52 IP, he did not walk a single batter.
-Since the 1937 National, when “the Cyclone” pitched for Curlee Clothiers and counting last year and this year with Nick Carr’s Boosters, Warken has a 11-1 record with 10 shutouts, 5 no hitters, including a perfect game.
+Since the 1937 National, when “the Cyclone” pitched for Curlee Clothiers and counting last year and this year with Nick Carr’s Boosters, Warken had an 11-1 record with 10 shutouts, 5 no hitters, including a perfect game.
 He has also struck out 198 batters in 105 innings pitched.
 In the 11 games he hurled to win the Kentucky states and Nationals, Warken was 11-0 with 161 K in 89 Innings along with 9 shutouts).

 Ralph Solt, Ferguson (4-1), Pitched 3 consecutive no hitters, then shutout Briggs 1-0 in 11 innings to advance team to the final.
 Solt defeated Briggs hurler Ed Pearl in that semifinal.
-In the other Semi-Final, The Boosters behind The Cyclone (Norb Warken) eliminated the Exchange Club of Salt Lake City 2-0 on a two-hit shutout in 9 innings.
+In the other semifinal, The Boosters behind The Cyclone (Norb Warken) eliminated the Exchange Club of Salt Lake City 2-0 on a two-hit shutout in 9 innings.
 Warken had 17 K in the game to defeat Ray Ortiz of the Exchange Club, who finished the tournament 3-1.
 Warren Gerber (1-0) pitched the other win for Columbus.

 The Nick Carr Boosters team had future Zollner Piston players Bill West, Leo Luken, Bernie Kampschmidt and Jim Ramage on their team.

-Ed Pearl (2-1) and Ed Figelski (2-0), both led Briggs Beautyware to a top-4 finish.
+Ed Pearl (2-1) and Ed Figelski (2-0), both led Briggs Beautyware to a top 4 finish.
 Sam Lombardo led the hitting attack for the Brigg’s squad.

 Pohlar’s Cafe of Cincinnati, behind the pitching of Diz Kirkendall went 3-1 as Kirkendall threw 2 no hitters, one was the 1-0 loss to Columbus that eliminated Pohlar’s.

-Kermit Lynch made his National tournament debut with the Modesto Merchants and hurled 2 shutouts, going 2-1.
+Kermit Lynch made his national tournament debut with the Modesto Merchants and hurled 2 shutouts, going 2-1.

 Phoenix native Nolly Trujillo pitched for the Hollister, CA Cowboys and went 3-1.